Mary Meigs Atwater: Atwater's place in 20th Century weaving

 "The 20th-century revival of American hand-weaving began with a few individuals who rediscovered the old coverlets and the surviving weavers.
 These interested individuals saw a need to collect the woven pieces and knowledge still around before the coverlets were permanently destroyed and the information lost.
 They recorded or acquired coverlets and coverlet fragments, as well as written drafts, notebooks, and account books.
 Founding weaving schools and donating collections to museums, these individuals including Mary Meigs Atwater, left a legacy to today's weavers, historians and collectors."

+In 1983 Ed Rossbach wrote about Atwater for American Craft magazine.

+In an essay for the book Crafting Modernism, curator Elissa Auther discusses Atwater's contribution to the American handweavers movement.
+Atwater precedes the notable weavers of the 1940s and 1950s (Anni Albers, Ruth Asawa, and Dorothy Liebes).
+Atwater was more interested in preserving the tradition of handweaving and employing the craft for pleasure and therapy.
+She did have contact with Albers and the two debated the value of handweaving as an art.

+Atwater is credited with bringing Summer & Winter tied unit weave to a 20th century audience, including modern weavers.
+The patterns had fallen out of use in the mid-1850s.